EV Charger on a Budget: How to Charge at Home for Under $500

 Utility Programs

 Many electric utilities offer EV charging rebates, discounted off-peak rates, or even free Level 2 charger installation for qualifying customers.
-Call your utility or check their website — this is the most-missed source of savings.
+Call your utility or check their website.
+This is the most-missed source of savings.

 Income-Qualified Programs